Opportunity L.A.

 • Post-secondary education includes: colleges; universities; vocational schools; and any two or four-year degree programs from accredited institutions.

-To be eligible for a qualified account use, the participant must either be currently enrolled in or graduate from an LAUSD high school.
+To be eligible for a qualified account use, the participant must either be currently enrolled in or have graduated from an LAUSD high school.
 Certain restrictions apply.

 Once a Student Account is Open